browserengineering/book/book/styles.md

 Inheriting font size comes with a twist.
-Web pages can use percentages as font sizes: `h1 { font-size: 150% }` makes headings 50% bigger than normal text.
+Web pages can use percentages as font sizes: `h1 { font-size: 150% }` makes headings 50% bigger than surrounding text.
 But what if you had, say, a `code` element inside an `h1` tag---would that inherit the `150%` value for `font-size`?
 Surely it shouldn't be another 50% bigger than the rest of the heading text?

-So, in fact, browsers resolve percentages to absolute pixel units before storing them in the `style`; it's called ["computing"][^css-computed] the style.
+So, in fact, browsers resolve percentages to absolute pixel units before storing them in the `style`; it's called a ["computed style"][^css-computed].
+Of the properties our toy browser supports, only `font-size` needs to be computed in this way:

 [^css-computed]: Full CSS is a bit more confusing: there are [specified, computed, used, and actual values][css-computed], and they affect lots of CSS properties besides `font-size`.
-We're just implementing those other properties in this book.
+We're just not implementing those other properties in this book.

 [css-computed]: https://www.w3.org/TR/CSS2/cascade.html#value-stages

-Of the properties our toy browser supports, only `font-size` needs to be computed in this way, so the code looks like this:

 ``` {.python}
 def compute_style(node, property, value):